 - Unlimited bundled plan from $89.95 a month

-Mint Telecom offers some interesting bundled internet plans, but you can probably find at least cheaper prices elsewhere if you look.
-Providers such as Exetel, Dodo, MyNetFone and TPG all offer bundled calls to local and national lines as well as mobiles with unlimited data for less than $70 a month.
-While there are plenty of other providers much dearer, among the ‘cheapest of the cheap’, Mint somewhat struggles to keep up.
+Mint Telecom offers some interesting bundled internet plans, but you can probably find cheaper prices elsewhere if you look.
+Providers such as Exetel, Dodo and TPG all offer bundled calls to local and national lines as well as mobiles with unlimited data for less than $70 a month.
+While there are plenty of other providers much dearer, among the ‘cheapest of the cheap’, Mint somewhat struggles to keep up, although cheap doesn’t always mean good value.
 However, you may still find merit in Mint being on the Telstra network and offering solid customer service.
-Cheapest doesn’t always mean best.

 Mint Telecom NBN Plans Compared

 - 50/20 speeds with unlimited data from $79.95 a month

 The 50/20 ‘Standard’ NBN plans are Mint’s most popular plan (according to the brand), providing a middle ground for households to choose.
 With unlimited data, and claiming a minimum Evening speed of 30Mbps, Mint says the Standard plan should be ideal for those three to four people at the same time, and for watching HD videos and streams.
 While not the most impressive night time speed, Mint’s unlimited data has become the standard amongst the industry, although there are cheaper plans out there if you’re looking to set up a new internet provider for your household.